 But we need to understand that putting off safety just one day too long could be disastrous.
 And I don’t want disaster to happen to anyone.

-It’s a well-known fact that children with autism have higher mortality rate than children who have no disability.
-They are more prone to wandering from home and once they are away from supervision they are more vulnerable to danger.
+It’s a well-known fact that children with autism have higher mortality rate than children without a disability.
+They are more prone to wandering from home and once they are away from supervision they are vulnerable to danger.

-Consider the mother of Michael, a young man with severe autism.
-Michael had never, ever run out of the house before in the entire 21 years of his life.
-And yet, one day when he had a severe panic attack, he bolted out the door.
+Consider the mother of a boy I'll call Michael, a young man with severe autism.
+Michael had never run out of the house before in the entire 21 years of his life.
+And yet, one day when he had a severe OCD attack, he bolted out the door.

 Fortunately, when they had moved into that house years earlier, his mother had installed an alarm system that would sound if any doors or windows were opened.
-She knew that, although he had never wandered from home before, there is a first time for everything.
+She knew that the fact that he had never wandered from home before didn't mean that he never would.
 Better safe than sorry, she reasoned.